 Note: If you can’t see the signup form above, to get the free Pinterest planner, you can also get it here.

 Free Pinterest Planner & Pinterest Marketing Course

-Today I want to share with you my free Pinterest planner that will help you plan, organize, and strategize your Pinterest marketing game plan.
+Today I want to share with you a free Pinterest planner that will help you plan, organize, and strategize your Pinterest marketing game plan.

 Get your free copy of the planner here.
 You will get unlimited, free access to HerPaperRoute’s Ultimate Free Pinterest Planner!

 New to Pinterest?
-I created a Pinterest course for bloggers that gives you all the knowledge you need to grow your traffic, brand, and business with Pinterest as a marketing tool.
+Here a Pinterest course for bloggers that gives you all the knowledge you need to grow your traffic, brand, and business with Pinterest as a marketing tool.